The rise of the developer

 Now the developer can do all of it — take their code, deploy and run it with a single command and everything is abstracted away from them.
-I’ve seen developers empowered to push code all the way from test to pre-production and to production through automation, giving them more control over the lifecycle of their applications.
+I’ve seen developers empowered to push code all the way from test to pre-production and to production through automation, giving them more control over the lifecycle of their business applications.
 Fully automated infrastructure lays the foundation for developers to practice continuous deployment and enables them to deploy business applications changes without having to coordinate with infrastructure teams.

 Consumption-based network functions

 This is the age of network functions virtualization (NFV).
 In the past, when you wanted a specific network function like a firewall or WAN acceleration, you’d have to purchase a physical appliance and get it racked and stacked in your on-premises location or in a data center somewhere.
 With NFVs, once you have the core deployed, the NFVs just needs to be installed, configured and service chained.
 Service chaining is setting up the interconnections between various NFVs.
 We’re moving toward a model where you can consume network functions like you can cloud functions – on demand.
 If you only need specific network functions for two or three months, they can be deployed for that period of time.

 Imagine you’re a major retailer with multiple locations around the United States.
 During most of the year, you use a certain consistent amount of bandwidth, but then you have to deal with the shopping season from Black Friday through the New Year.
 You need more bandwidth to support this boom in traffic.
 With Network Function Virtualization (NFV), you can opt to deploy WAN acceleration or data deduplication network functions just for those months and then remove them when you don’t need them anymore.